tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Cups

+When you're drunk, you don't accidentally say or do stupid things that you regret in the morning, and your head doesn't hurt so bad.

+**Quirk:** Not reluctant to drink excessively in public.

+---

+#### Dawn Gem

+Interrupt Action

+1/Day

+One nearby ally you can see can use a quick action to take a standard action this turn.

+**Quirk:** Nervous in cities.

+---

 #### Earring of Fortunate Happenstance

 While wearing this subtle diamond stud, your attention is magically drawn to any nearby conversations that may be of use to you.
 The earring is obviously of most use in crowded places, like markets or taverns or courts where there are plenty of opportunities for eavesdropping.